PhD in Environmental Science and Engineering

 CV as submitted for the Green Talents award (2015):

-Research focus: Development of novel & efficient electrode materials and processes in electrochemical technologies for energy and environmental applications
+Research focus: development of novel and efficient electrode materials and processes in electrochemical technologies for energy and environmental applications

-With a background in Chemical Engineering, Dr. Joey Ocon’s interest in how science and technology can help people at the grassroots level stems from his childhood experiences in rural Philippines, where he noticed how technology is key in improving human living quality, and how resilience to natural forces is crucial for people’s livelihoods.
+With a background in Chemical Engineering, Joey’s interest in how science and technology can help people at the grassroots level stems from his childhood experiences in rural Philippines, where he noticed how technology is key in improving human living quality, and how resilience to natural forces is crucial for people’s livelihoods.

 Joey’s impressive academic background in Chemical Engineering and Public Management has awarded him scholarships and fellowships from Germany, South Korea, and the Philippines.
 Due to his prolific young career as a researcher with more than 25 publications, he was recently awarded as an Outstanding Young Scientist by the National Academy of Science and Technology in the Philippines.
 Electrochemistry & Catalysis (E&C), the research fields Joey is working on, are key areas in many aspects of the research on sustainability.
 His dissertation research focused on battery systems, particularly on developing a novel battery chemistry of germanium-air battery.
 Aside from his work on batteries, he was also involved in studies for the conversion of greenhouse gas carbon dioxide to more valuable chemicals and in the development of novel non-noble metal-based catalysts for fuel cells and water electrolyzers.